 - Remove dough hook and cover top of mixing bowl with plastic wrap or a towel – tightly.
 Let sit in a warm place (on the counter or table where the sun beams hit, on top of the fridge or an oven that was recently turned off) for 45 minutes or until doubled in size.

 - Scrape dough out of bowl onto a flour dusted counter.
 By hand, shape dough into a rectangle – as level as possible.
 The more even your rectangle is, the more consistent each roll will be.
 Cut dough into 12 (or 24 mini, 8 larger) pieces.
-Cover with a towel and let sit for 5 minutes to rest before shaping.
+(SEE: how to make a braid below, if you prefer) Cover with a towel and let sit for 5 minutes to rest before shaping.

 - While leaving the others covered while you work, take one dough ball and hold it with your hand in the shape of a claw.
 On an un-floured area of the counter, place your claw face-down with just the bottom of the dough touching.
 In tight, quick circles, roll the dough to make a smooth round – the dough should be moving within your hand, but your hand should never change shape.
 Place on prepared pan.